corsairmarks/combined_silfae_revisited/mod/README.md

+**_Important Update for Stellaris 3.4.
+"Cepheus":_** This mod is now even more compatible, thanks to the updated Pop job weighting system that accurately takes into account what resources a particular Pop is god/bad at producing.
+Only the Research Director (`head_researcher`) job and 4 defense-army-spawning jobs need to be overwritten now.
+Thanks Paradox!

 # Overview

 Have you seen the azure, chitinous portraits from Silfae's "Holosphere Rising" mod?
 Do you want to manage techno-arthropoid hives with up-to-date gameplay elements and play the Holosphere as originally designed?
 Then this mod is for you!